freedomlayer/offset/doc/docs/atomic_proposal.md

 All one has to do is publish his public key.
 We are still not though sure if adding this guessing feature will have real world uses.

+Idea: Change `srcHashedLock` to be a sum type of None or srcHashedLock?
+This way guessing will not be required.
+Might depend on the hash and salt representation.

 ## Application interface

 We describe here Offst nodes' interface with an Application.